AAntonSB/springboot-react-chatroom/README.md

 Finally
 =============
-Boot both the Server and Client apps, hit it <code>"proxy": "http://localhost:3000/"</code> on your browser and you're in the business.
+Boot both the Server and Client apps, hit <code>"http://localhost:3000/"</code> on your browser and you're in the business.
 Enter any username and click Start Chatting button to enter into the chat room.
 If no one is available in the chat room, then you can open the app in two tabs, login with different usernames and start sending messages.
 You will see the below chat room UI

 ![alt text](https://github.com/RatneshChauhan/springboot-react-chatroom/blob/master/Client/chat-box.png "Chat Room")